RebornForTrueLife/C-Practice/ChapterI/Section7/DateArithmetic/codeDesign.md

 	> `Compare` the months of 2 dates:
 		> `If` they are not equal, `Return` the comparison result
 	> `Compare` the day of 2 dates, `Return` the comparison result
-	- To represent result: using an short integer:
+	- To represent result: using an integer:
 		> 1: if [A] is greater
 		> 0: for equal
 		> -1: if [A] is smaller